AYCO is the hub for all things youth circus!

 - Balancing skills such as rolling globe, rolla bolla, tightwire, unicycling and stilt walking

-- German gym wheel, teeterboard, Chinese pole, and wire walking
+- German gym wheel, cyr wheel, teeterboard, and Chinese pole

 - Acting, dance, and choreography

 - And more!

 Circus arts can be performed with almost any type of equipment in any setting.
 Many people invent their own tricks using whatever they can find.
 Circus is a worldwide tradition and there are many different names for the same thing.
 If you are interested in learning about circus apparatus and terms, check out the World Circus Federation Terminology Database.
 It’s also a fun way to learn circus words in other languages.

 Circus is Good for You